princekhj555/CourseList-SpringBoot-Redis/readme.md

 - **Lettuce** or **Jedis**: Redis client libraries used to connect to Redis.
 - **Jackson**: For JSON serialization and deserialization.

+#### NOTE  :
+For now the expiry time will be set for 2 minutes, the data will be there for 2 minutes and if there is no new request **cache hit** then it will get expired and new request will be triggered to api to fetch the data and will be stored in redis for next 2 minutes again.

 ## API Endpoints

 ### 1. `GET /course/{courseId}`